 - It makes new connections within the industry and beyond.
 So far in ThinkLab’s short history as Clubhouse moderators, we have had competing manufacturers take the stage for a productive discussion about vertical market growth.
 As we have explored other “rooms” within the platforms, we have connected with market researchers across to discuss topics important to us with researchers across the globe (like survey fatigue amidst COVID-19).
 Imagine what connections YOU could make with no travel, no awkward introductory emails, and in less time than clicking on a calendar invite.

-Now, if you are compelled to start, one step at a time.
+Now, if you are compelled to start, here's how to do it one step at a time.

-- STEP 1: First you have to get an invite.
-Since the platform is currently ONLY available to iPhone users, you'll need to contact a friend with an iPhone for an invite.
+- STEP 1: First you have to download the app.
+The platform is available to iPhone and Android users.

-- STEP 2: Take this tutorial.
+- STEP 2 (Optional): Take this tutorial.
 (You’ll thank us later; it only takes 15 minutes.)

 Other in-industry clubs include: